aws/sagemaker-training-toolkit/ENVIRONMENT_VARIABLES.md

 }'
 ```

-Provides the entire training information as a JSON-encoded dictionary.
+Provides all the training information as a JSON-encoded dictionary.